Jim-ZhenXue/ACML-2018/README.md

 08:40 - 09:30 Identifying Personality by Content Analysis

-by Dr. Tingshao Zhu, talents program of Chinese Academy of Sciences
+by Dr. Tingshao Zhu, professor enlisted in hundred talents program of Chinese Academy of Sciences

 09:30 - 10:10 Increasing Our Knowledge: Introducing A New Multi-Dimensional Model for Knowledge Assessment and Learning